 The Alpha Course

 Over ten weeks participants in the Alpha Course watch and discuss videos which present the basics of the Christian faith in an attractive and up-to-date way.
 Each session involves food and drink, a social time and a time for discussion.
 It is suitable for those who have no previous experience of Christianity but have an interest in knowing more, as well as those who have had some church experience but want a refresher course.
 To find out more, please contact Simon or Rachel on 027 358 7049 to talk about the next Alpha

 Our parish is always looking for ways to connect with the Akaroa and Banks Peninsula community

 In winter we run a series of free monthly community lunches on the last Friday of the month in Trinity Hall.
-Our next lunch will be held on Friday 29 October in Trinity Hall at 12 noon.
-It will be provided by students of Akaroa Area School.
 We welcome anyone from our community, or visitors passing through Akaroa, for soup and rolls, a sweet slice and a cup of tea.
 We often have up to 40 people attending.
 It’s a great way for newcomers to get to know members of the community, and for older and housebound people to get out and have a chat over a nutritious lunch.
 On occasions there is musical entertainment too!
 These lunches will start again next winter – 2023.
-Contact Fiona Paulin (03) 304 7012
+Contact Fiona Paulin (03) 304 7012 to find out more.

 As part of our service to the community, we offer appropriate Christian celebrations of major life events such as baptisms, weddings and funerals.
 Our churches are always available to members of the local community for such events, and to others on request.
 Please speak to the Vicar about baptisms and funerals, and consult the website page Weddings for these.